talalquleh/OOP_CPP/README.md

 # OOP_CPP
-This is a repo made to help teaching Object-oriented programming (OOP) @ Eötvös Loránd University.<br/>
+This is a repo made to help teaching Object-oriented programming (OOP) @ Eötvös Loránd University-spring semester(2021/2022).<br/>
 <h1>Course Summary</h1>
 Concept of datatype, implementation of custom type with class in C++.
 Concept of object and class.
 Features of object-oriented programming.
 Instantiation of classes.<br/>
 Classification of datatypes based on their structure.
 Collections and their processing.
 Concept of enumeration.
 Standard enumerators.
 Algorithmic patterns on enumerators.
 Automatic unit testing. <br/>